 How To Tell If Your Cat Is A Runt: 5 Signs to Look For

-Many litters come out with runts.
+Each litter can have up to one runt, but not every litter will have a runt.
 A runt is the smallest and weakest of the born kittens.
 While newborn kittens are fragile, runts are more vulnerable.
 Knowing how to tell if your cat is a runt will allow pet owners to give the proper care the feline needs.
-Runts are not a lost cause – you can still give them a happy and fulfilling life.

 I’ve had many cats ever since I’m a child, so I know well when a kitten is a runt.
 I also volunteer at a local shelter from time to time, where many runts are either rescued or surrendered due to their failing health.